kcloze/docker-for-local-development/README.md

 5. Make sure `/PATH/TO/YOUR/DOCUMENT/ROOT` has index.html and index.php file.

-6. Build the configuration by running: `docker-compose up -d`.
+6. Build the configuration by running: `docker-compose -f docker-compose-php72.yml up -d`.

 7. Open browser urls: `localost:8090` and `www-local.site1.com:8090`.